 Hello and welcome to D2L’s Accessibility Lab.
-In this lab, we have assembled a variety of hardware, software, demos and hands-on exercises to demonstrate what accessibility means to us and how we design Brightspace to help you reach every learner.
-We have laid out experiences for you in three spaces – Sensory, Physical, and Cognitive
+In this lab, we demonstrate what accessibility means to us and how we design Brightspace to help you reach every learner.
+We have laid out experiences for you in three pages – Sensory, Physical, and Cognitive

 – to systematically understand what constraints